marcosvaldeni/coffeedelivery/README.md

 * [License](#closed_book-license)

 # :memo: Description
-This project was requered by the Ignite Bootcamp program from [Rocketseat](https://www.rocketseat.com.br/), it consists of a shopping cart build with React.
+This project is a shopping cart built using React as part of the Ignite Bootcamp program from [Rocketseat](https://www.rocketseat.com.br/).
+The shopping cart is designed to provide a seamless and intuitive user experience, with features such as adding and removing items from the cart, updating the cart total, and viewing detailed product information.
+The project utilizes technologies such as TypeScript, Vite, and Styled Components to create a fast, responsive, and visually appealing shopping cart.
+With its focus on modern front-end development techniques and best practices, this project is an excellent showcase of React's capabilities and the skills of the developer.

 # :rocket: Made With